dainst/idai-field/README.md

 **Note** that if the e2e tests do not pass, provide the .template configuratons and test again.

 Asides from that, a prior build is necessary for the e2e tests to work.
-Make sure you build the source using one of the following two commands.
-While the first one builds and tests, the second one can be used to skip testing.
+For that, run

 ```
-$ npm run build (used only when skipping the tests is necessary)
+$ npm run build
 ```

 For starting end to end testing,